BBrandford11/BBrandford11/README.md

 - 👋 Hi, I’m @BBrandford11
 - 👀 I’m interested in learning to code to make a career change.
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on any begginer meetups or projects to help me advance
+- 💞️ I’m looking to collaborate on any meetups or projects to help me advance
 - 📫 How to reach me https://twitter.com/BryceBrandford

 <!--